 Common driving offences

-- Entitlement: Uninsured and untraced drivers kill around 130 people and injure 26,500 every year.
+- Entitlement: The Motor Insurers’ Bureau settles around 25,000 claims a year made by innocent victims of uninsured/untraced drivers, including c.120 fatal cases.
 The risk of crash involvement for un-licenced drivers could range between 2.7 to 8.9 times greater than that for all drivers.

 Cycling UK View (formal statement of Cycling UK's policy):